-The physical, social and economic world influences what we eat and how much we move around.
-These dietary and physical activity behaviours have an effect on our health, others around us and the wider world.
+The physical, social and economic environments we live in influence what we eat and how much we move around.
+These dietary and physical activity behaviours have an effect on our health, others around us, and the wider world.
 These behaviours need to studied in different settings and across the life-course to discover how best to target whole populations and systems to bring about a positive shift in our health.

 CEDAR was originally established in 2008 as one of five UKCRC Public Health Research Centres of Excellence.
 We now focus on communicating about diet and physical activity research, behaviours, interventions and policies, and sharing evidence and resources from research programmes at the MRC Epidemiology Unit, University of Cambridge.